Quick Overview of How to Start

 4. Read out loud a lot.
-Read a lot in general- and not just books related to acting!
+Read omnivorously and voluminously in general- not just books related to acting or VO!

 6. Practice imitating out loud what you hear in movies, TV and radio.

-7. Try new experiences that are not related to acting but that feed your life.
+7. Try new experiences that are not related to acting but that feed your life, that bring you inspiration and enthusiam.
 Expand your connection to life and people by traveling.

 8. Connect with and nourish what you love: Follow hobbies, passions, activities that are not necessarily acting related but that fulfill you.